buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_MobileTelecommunicationsApplianceTypeMSCServer.md

 # Pset_MobileTelecommunicationsApplianceTypeMSCServer

-Properties common to the definition of all occurrences of  _IfcMobileTelecommunicationsAppliance_ and types of _IfcMobileTelecommunicationsApplianceType_ with the predefined type set to MSCSERVER.
+Properties common to the definition of all occurrences of _IfcMobileTelecommunicationsAppliance_ and types of _IfcMobileTelecommunicationsApplianceType_ with the predefined type set to MSCSERVER.<!-- end of definition -->